 I wanted to share a little story with you at the end of this article.
 I think it would be useful, especially if you feel intimidated by all these new ingredients.

 When I made the pictures for this article, I used about 2, 3 tablespoons of each of the flours I had in my pantry.
 After I finished photographing, I didn’t have the heart to waste them.
-So I gathered as much as I could from the board (of course, it was clean), mixed it with some extra gound millet I had, and used this as a lectin-free all-purpose flour mix to bake the Walnut Millet Bread.
+So I gathered as much as I could from the board (of course, it was clean), mixed it with some extra ground millet I had, and used this as a lectin-free flour mix to bake the Walnut Millet Bread.

 I used all these flours, and the result was amazing, even though it was not what I had used in the original recipe.